jonathangiardino/rita/README.md

 1. _Button LOCATE ME_ - allows users click and get their location; User will be prompted to allow location service otherwise the system will return the message “Geolocation not possible”.
 Button LOCATE ME - Additionally the button brings you to the Map Section Below automatically scrolling to it when clicking.

+2. _SEARCH BOX_ - Allows you to type a different location from your current position and uses the Google Autocomplete to retrieve suggestions.

+3. _Button GO_ - This button brings you to the map section after having chosen the location from the search box dropdown.

-2. _Button WHAT IS ‘RITA_ - The button brings you directly to the Botton of the page where you can find the section “HOW IT WORKS”, and understand how the service works.
+4. _Button WHAT IS ‘RITA_ - The button brings you directly to the Botton of the page where you can find the section “HOW IT WORKS”, and understand how the service works.

-3. _MAP_ - The map is loaded from Google Maps API and has Naples as initial location due to the popularity of Pizza there, being the capital of preparation and tradition.
+5. _MAP_ - The map is loaded from Google Maps API and has Naples as initial location due to the popularity of Pizza there, being the capital of preparation and tradition.
 Pizza Place Panel - It is a side panel on Desktop and bottom Panel on Mobile, that opens when clicking on the marker of a Pizza place on the map to show info, rating and website.

-4. _Button HIDE/SHOW_ - The button allows the user to hide the panel to have a better focus on the map if desired.
+6. _Button HIDE/SHOW_ - The button allows the user to hide the panel to have a better focus on the map if desired.

+7. _Button NEW SEARCH_ - The New Search button reset the map and brings you to the main section where you can decide to get your current position or select a new location.

-5. _Button SOCIALS_ - ‘Rita is not a real company hence I implemented these social buttons that bring the users to the related social networks (Facebook, Instagram, Pinterest) and are linked to all the posts using the hashtag #Pizza.
+8. _Button SOCIALS_ - ‘Rita is not a real company hence I implemented these social buttons that bring the users to the related social networks (Facebook, Instagram, Pinterest) and are linked to all the posts using the hashtag #Pizza.

-__Features in progress__

-* Search Box - looking for Pizza Places in other locations

 # Technologies Used